Ipana griseata

 Ipana griseata is a species of moth in the family Geometridae.
 It is endemic to New Zealand.
 This species is classified as "At Risk, Declining" by the Department of Conservation.

 Taxonomy

 Ipana griseata was first described and illustrated by George Vernon Hudson in 1898 as Declana griseata.
 Hudson further discussed and illustrated the species both in his 1928 and 1939 publications.
 The lectotype specimen is held at the Museum of New Zealand Te Papa Tongarewa.
-In 2023, the species was moved to the genus Ipana.
+In 2023, the species was placed in the genus Ipana.